 We want the consumer to be able to make an educated decision on the right light for their application, whether that light is ours or from another company.

 For simplicity, we'll call a photon a "packet" of light.
 Photons are one of the ingredients plants use to make glucose during photosynthesis. (the other ingredients being water and carbon dioxide)

 You might be asking "what is a packet of light" - well lets say you had a laser that only emits 660nm red light.....each 660nm photon is a packet of the same amount of energy.
-660nm photons happen to have an energy of 1.878eV (electron Volts) - so the if you shine the laser at a detector for any period of time, the total amount of energy given off by the laser will always be a multiple of the 1.878eV because each photon carries exactly that amount of energy.
-This quantifiable behavior of subatomic and atomic particles is where the field of Quantum Physics gets its name.
+660nm photons have an energy of 1.878eV (electron Volts) - so the if you shine the laser at a detector for any period of time, the total amount of energy given off by the laser will always be a multiple of the 1.878eV because each photon carries exactly that amount of energy.
+This quantified behavior of subatomic and atomic particles is where the field of Quantum Physics gets its name.

 The wavelength of a photon determines its energy.
 A blue photon has inherently more energy than a red photon because it has a shorter wavelength.

 Photosynthesis and the McCree Action Spectrum

 For the purpose of growing plants we mainly focus on light in the visible range from 400nm (violet) to 700nm (red).
 This range encapsulates the light spectrum that horticulturists refer to as Photosynthetically Active Radiation, or PAR.
 The most widely accepted (but still highly debated) photosynthetic efficiency of each wavelength in the PAR spectrum is known as the “McCree Action

 Spectrum” and was developed by studying the the photosynthesis rate of 22 different plant species over wavelengths from 300nm-800nm.( K.J.
 McCree, 1971)